OmniFlix/osmosis/x/gamm/README.md

 are routed via the most cost-efficient way, swapping in and out from multiple pools in the process.

+When a trade consists of just two OSMO-included routes during a single transaction, the swap fees on each hop would be automatically halved.
+Example: for converting `ATOM -> OSMO -> LUNA` using two pools with swap fees `0.3% + 0.2%`, instead `0.15% + 0.1%` fees will be aplied.
+Note: For pools with low liqudity(or for swaps with high slippage) final discount will be lower than 50%.

 [Multi-Hop](https://github.com/osmosis-labs/osmosis/blob/main/x/gamm/keeper/multihop.go)

 ## Weights